EugeneNdiaye/smoothed_concomitant_lasso/README.md

 $ conda install numpy scipy scikit-learn cython
 ```

-To install ``Smoothed_Concomitant_Lasso`` from source, first download the source repository and then run
+To install ``smoothconco`` from source, first download the source repository and then run

 ```